ChunpingQiu/LearningNotes_Geo_RS/readme.md

-- Here are some learning notes related to Remote sensing, Geospatial data
+- Here are some learning notes related to Remote sensing, Geospatial data, and Shell Scripting
-- The code is mostly in python

 - Google earth engine might be used

 - Each one is independent